-If a student must withdraw from the college before the completion of the semester for which he or she is enrolled, the student must fill out an official withdrawal form and email it to the Office of Admissions and Registration.
+If a student must withdraw from the College before the completion of the semester for which he or she is enrolled, the student must drop all courses from their schedule by logging in to Online Services and accessing the "Register (Add/Drop)" page.

-All financial obligations to the college must be met in order to receive official clearance.
+All financial obligations to the College must be met in order to receive official clearance.